5 min read

 Why not ISTJ?

-The ISTJ administrator is the faithful steward of existing systems — the official who masters the established procedures, maintains institutional continuity, and produces reliable results within the given framework.
-Sievers did not do this.
-He arrived in Novgorod and immediately began identifying what the framework got wrong.
-The provincial reform of 1775 was not an incremental improvement on the existing system; it was a structural redesign based on Sievers's long-running argument that the existing structure was conceptually flawed.
+The ISTJ masters established procedures, maintains continuity, produces reliable results within the given framework.
+Sievers arrived in Novgorod and immediately identified what the framework got wrong.
+The 1775 reform was not incremental improvement; it was structural redesign based on his long-running argument that the existing structure was conceptually flawed.
 An ISTJ would have been an excellent governor of the existing province.
 Sievers redesigned what a province was.

 Why not ENTJ?

-The ENTJ shares Sievers's Te efficiency and reform orientation, but leads with Te rather than Ni — which means the ENTJ tends toward action, mobilization, and direct command rather than the patient long-range blueprint that characterized Sievers's career.
-An ENTJ in Sievers's position would have moved faster, demanded more visible results sooner, and probably collided more dramatically with the court's political environment.
-Sievers's twenty-year governorship in Novgorod required a different kind of persistence — the Ni kind, which is content to work quietly toward a vision for as long as it takes, without the ENTJ's need to be seen leading.
+The ENTJ shares Sievers's Te efficiency but leads with Te rather than Ni — tending toward action and direct command.
+An ENTJ would have moved faster, demanded visible results sooner, and collided more dramatically with the court's political environment.
+Sievers's twenty-year Novgorod governorship required Ni persistence: content to work quietly toward a vision without the ENTJ's need to be seen leading.

-The essential distinction is between renovation and redesign.
-An ISTJ renovates what exists; an ENTJ mobilizes people to build what he directs; an INTJ sees what the structure should be and works steadily toward making it real, with or without applause.
-Sievers spent twenty years submitting reports that argued for things Catherine did not yet do, and when she finally did them, he did not claim credit or celebrate loudly — he moved to the next problem.
-That patience, that interior certainty, that willingness to work in obscurity toward a vision others haven't yet adopted: this is INTJ in its clearest form.
+An ISTJ renovates what exists; an ENTJ mobilizes people toward what he directs; an INTJ sees what the structure should be and works steadily toward it, with or without applause.
+Sievers spent twenty years submitting reports for things Catherine had not yet done, and when she finally did them, moved to the next problem.
+That patience, that interior certainty: INTJ in its clearest form.

 Historical Figure MBTI